ducks/discourse-transit-tracker/README.md

 ### Code-Share Detection (Flights)

 Multiple airlines can sell seats on the same physical flight.
-The plugin detects this by matching:
-- Same departure time
-- Same destination
-- Same gate (if assigned)

-When found, flight numbers are merged: `AA123 / BA456 / IB789` → One topic, multiple route codes.
+AviationStack provides a `codeshared` field identifying the operating carrier.
+The plugin uses the operating carrier's flight number as the natural key (trip_id), so marketing carriers automatically merge into the same topic.

+Example: American operates flight AA 1234, but British Airways sells it as BA 5678 and Iberia as IB 789.
+All three point to the same trip_id, creating one topic with merged route codes: `AA 1234 / BA 5678 / IB 789`

 ### GTFS Parsing (Amtrak)